Medical Malpractice Lawyer in Cleveland OH

 - Doctors should not trust your intuition.

-- Doctors must always use a differential diagnosis.
+- Doctors must always use differential diagnosis.

 - Doctors should use second opinions.